The city’s gardens of stone offer a retreat from the overly touristed center.

 Visitors to Prague can be quickly overwhelmed by how crowded the main tourist attractions are.
-But there are a few quiet and peaceful places, filled with interesting sculptures and centuries of history.
+But the city’s cemetery row offers a few quiet and peaceful places, filled with interesting sculptures and centuries of history.

 Prague, which is over 1,000 years old, has all manner of resting places for the departed.
 One area, though, has five cemeteries in a row, each with a distinctive mood.
 Tombstones for famous people, forgotten scholars, controversial politicians, and victims of wars and epidemics can be found along with touching personal tributes to everyday people.